Foothill Freeway: State Route 30

 State Route 30 (SR 30) was the former designation of SR 210 and SR 330.
 SR 30 ran from its interchange with I-210 in Glendora east to SR 18 at Big Bear Lake.
 The easternmost portion of SR 30 was transferred to SR 330 in 1972.
 Thereafter, SR 30 was routed south to I-10 in Redlands.
 In 1999, the entirety of SR 30 from the Glendora Curve to Redlands was transferred to Route 210.

 SR 30 was adopted as a state route in 1933 as part of Legislative Route 190.
 It was an unsigned highway, running from LRN 9 (formerly US 66, Foothill Blvd) near San Dimas to LRN 26 (SR 38) near Redlands.
 It also ran from LRN 26 near Redlands to LRN 43 near Big Bear Lake, which would become part of SR 38.
 During the renumbering of California routes, LRN 190 was split into two different routes.
 The western portion, between I-210 in San Dimas and Highland became SR 30.
 The eastern portion, between SR 38 in Redlands and Highland was combined with LRN 207 (currently SR 330) to form SR 106.
 In 1972, the northern portion of SR 106, between SR 30 and SR 18 would be renumbered SR 330.
 The southern portion, between SR 30 and I-10 (SR 106 was moved to I-10 in 1965) was combined with SR 30.

 Initial freeway construction started in 1968, and constructed the freeway between SR 259 and Cedar Street in San Bernardino.
 Construction continued east in 1971, which brought the freeway just west of SR 330.
 Construction did not resume until 1989 which extended the freeway west to I-215.
 The last phase of construction started in 1992, which connected the route south to I-10.

 In 1968, the state requested that SR 30 be incorporated into the Interstate system, but was declined.
 The next effort started in 1998.
 The state decided to close the 25 mi gap between I-210 and SR 30.
 It also decided to number the new freeway as SR 210, in preparation of the route becoming an Interstate.
 Also, when the new freeway was close to the existing route, the entire route would be renumbered SR 210.
 In addition, the short section of the Orange Freeway, which was numbered I-210, would be renumbered SR 57 to match the number used for the rest of the freeway.
 Construction started on the eastern end from Foothill Boulevard (exit 47), and slowly moved east.
 In 2007, the mainline freeway section was completed, which ended the existence of SR 30.

+Two non-contiguous sections of road from Juniper Avenue in Fontana to the Southern Pacific railroad bridge, and University Parkway to just east of the Route 210 overpass in San Bernardino along Highland Avenue, Easton Street and Renaissance Parkway, some of which contains former segments of SR 30 and SR 30 Business, is still a state highway with the unsigned designation of Route 210U (for "unrelinquished").